 However the shortage of water in the whole municipal area is acknowledged and we shall continue to work with the Vhembe District to address major concern of water shortages.
+Vhembe District for Water Service Provider was signed with Vhembe District Municipality.
 We encourage all our consumers to pay for services so that we can provide quality, affordable and sustainable services to all our people.